habibcomsats/NVFlare/docs/programming_guide/event_system.rst

 --------------------
 The most important event types of all are START_RUN and END_RUN.

-In NVIDIA FLARE, a FL experiment is conducted in a RUN.
+In [BLINDED] FLARE, a FL experiment is conducted in a RUN.
 During the course of a FL study, researchers usually need to conduct many RUNs to achieve expected results.

 START_RUN event occurs when a new RUN is about to start, usually triggered by the researcher via admin commands.
 If your